 Lung disease (not cancer)

 Lung disease is any condition that prevents the lungs from functioning properly.
-It can happen at the workplace if a worker is exposed to certain biological agents, chemicals, or other substances.
+It can develop if a worker is exposed to certain biological agents, chemicals, or other substances.
 Employers must take proper steps to prevent workers from exposure.

 The hazards

-Some of the common causes of lung disease by industry are:
+Some of the common occupational causes of lung disease and their industries are:

 How to reduce the risks